f-tuscolano/knime-python-social-science/README.md

 * Auto-SARIMA Learner: Automatically finds the optimal parameters for and trains a Seasonal AutoRegressive Integrated Moving Average (SARIMA) model on a given time series, returning also the in-sample predictions, residuals, and model statistics.
 This model is the SARIMAX class from the statsmodels library.
 * Auto-SARIMA Predictor: Generates future forecasts using a pre-trained SARIMA model, output of the node Auto-SARIMA Learner.
 * Correspondence Analysis Learner: Performs Correspondence Analysis (CA) or Multiple Correspondence Analysis (MCA) on categorical data to explore associations between them.
-* Factor Analyzer: Trains a factor analysis model using Principal Component Analysis (PCA) to reduce the dimensionality of numerical data.
-Supports optional component rotation (for improved interpretability) using rotation functions from the factor_analyzer Python package, and incremental (batch-wise) learning for handling large datasets efficiently.
-Outputs include principal components, explained variance, loadings, and a reusable PCA model for deployment.
-(Rotation functions available: varimax, promax, oblimin, and quartimax.)
+* Factor Analyzer: Trains a dimensionality-reduction model using either Principal Component Analysis (PCA) or Exploratory Factor Analysis (EFA).
+Supports optional component/factor rotation (for interpretability) via factor_analyzer functions (varimax, promax, quartimax) and incremental (batch-wise) PCA for large datasets.
-* Factor Scorer: Applies a trained PCA model (from the Factor Analyzer) to new datasets, projecting data onto the learned principal components.
-The scorer is fully compatible with models trained using rotation or incremental PCA, ensuring consistent and reproducible dimensionality reduction across production workflows.
+* Factor Scorer: Applies a trained PCA or EFA model (from the Factor Analyzer) to new datasets, projecting data onto the learned components or factors.
+Fully compatible with models trained using rotation and with incremental PCA, ensuring consistent, reproducible scoring in production workflows.
+*
 ## Package Organization

 * **`icons/`**: Directory containing visual assets and icon images for the extension nodes, including specialized icons for time series analysis, correspondence analysis, and PCA components.